andrew/ultimate-awesome/README.md

 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
+- [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-church-calendar](https://github.com/calendarium-romanum/awesome-church-calendar) - List of liturgical calendar applications and libraries.
+- [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
 - [awesome-redos-security](https://github.com/engn33r/awesome-redos-security) - List of RegEx DoS (ReDoS) CVEs and resources.
 - [awesome-sfcc](https://github.com/eterey/awesome-sfcc) - ⚡ Delightful Salesforce Commerce Cloud resources.